mitchellh/golicense/README.md

-golicense is a tool that scans [compiled Go binaries](https://golang.org/) and can output all the dependencies, their versions, and their respective licenses (if known).
+golicense is a tool that scans [compiled Go binaries](https://golang.org/) and can output all the dependencies, their versions, and their respective licenses (if known). golicense only works with Go binaries compiled using Go modules for dependency management.

 golicense determines the dependency list quickly and with exact accuracy since it uses metadata from the Go compiler to determine the _exact_ set of dependencies embedded in a compiled Go binary.
 This excludes dependencies that are not used in the final binary.
 For example, if a library depends on "foo" in function "F" but "F" is never called, then the dependency "foo" will not be present in the final binary.

 golicense is not meant to be a complete replacement for open source compliance companies such as [FOSSA](https://fossa.io/) or